Medically reviewed by Drugs.com. Last updated on Dec 7, 2023.

 If you need surgery to repair your dislocated finger, it usually takes at least four to six weeks before you can return to your sport.

-After your dislocated finger has been treated, you often can prevent it from being injured again by using a protective splint, taping it to another finger or, in some cases, using a cast.
+After your dislocated finger has been treated, you often can prevent it from being injured again by using a protective splint or taping it to another finger.
+If repeated dislocations occur, surgery may be recommended.

 A dislocated finger can be corrected with or without injecting local anesthesia.
 To correct the dislocation, the doctor will press against the displaced bone to dislodge the bone if it is caught against the side of the joint.
 As the end of the bone is freed, the doctor can pull outward to restore the bone to its correct position.
 This is called closed reduction.
 Once your finger joint is back in its normal position, you will wear a splint or tape the finger to another finger for three to six weeks, depending on the specific type of your dislocation.